DataDog/integrations-core/airflow/README.md

 ### Installation

-All three steps below are needed for Airflow integration to work properly.
-Before you begin, you should [install the Datadog Agent][9].
+All three steps below are needed for the Airflow integration to work properly.
+Before you begin, you [install the Datadog Agent][9].

 #### Step 1: Configure Airflow to collect health metrics and service checks